hello-base/hello-mediaguide/README.md

 Hello!
 Media Guide was created to solve that.

 Much like TV Guide, H!MG provides a user-contributed calendar of events for which Hello!
-Project members appear on what variety shows at what time and on what channel.
+Project members appear on what _variety shows_ at what _time_ and on what _channel_.
 This comes in handy only for the Japan-locals you say?
 I say nay.
 [KeyholeTV](http://www.v2p.jp/video/) was created for expatriates and foreigners to get their share of Japanese television.